 AFR and lambda explained

-What air-fuel ratio and lambda mean, why stoichiometric differs by fuel, and the AFR targets tuners use for idle, cruise, and wide-open throttle on petrol and E85.
+What air-fuel ratio and lambda mean, why stoichiometric differs by fuel, and the AFR targets tuners use for cruise, NA and boosted wide-open throttle.

 Air-fuel ratio and lambda describe the same thing two ways: how rich or lean the mixture is.
 Understanding both is the foundation of tuning, because power, safety and emissions all live in this number.